Updated May 31st, 2018

 Revised styling, expanded safety features, and upgraded connectivity freshen one of America’s most underrated midsize crossovers.
 They’re the biggest changes to Subaru’s five-seat wagon since its model-year 2015 redesign and should sustain it until the next all-new version is launched, for model-year 2020.
 Outback continues with a choice of four- and six-cylinder engines and again comes standard with all-wheel drive (AWD).

-The appearance revisions are subtle but effective — the ’18 Outback does look a little more rugged.
-Driver-assist enhancements are minor – steering-linked headlights are available, for example — but burnish the appeal of a vehicle that already earns top safety ratings.
-And faster-acting infotainment interfaces with larger touchscreens are a welcome boost to connectivity.
-The revamp should help sustain healthy demand even as Outback nears the end of its design generation.
-Indeed, a 14-percent sales increase in the first quarter of 2017 outperformed the midsize-crossover segment and helped Outback maintain its lead over the compact-sized Forester as Subaru’s bestselling vehicle.
+The 2018 appearance revisions are subtle but effective and contribute to a slightly more rugged-looking Outback.
+The driver-assist enhancements are minor, too — steering-linked headlights are newly available, for example – but they do burnish the appeal of a vehicle that already earns top safety ratings.
+And faster-acting infotainment interfaces with larger touchscreens are a welcome connectivity advance.

 Why should I buy a 2018?